MystenLabs/sui/doc/src/explore/index.md

 Find answers to common questions about our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md) and more in our [FAQ](../contribute/faq.md).

-## DevNet and Testnet
+## Devnet and Testnet

 Experiment with:

-* [Sui DevNet](../build/devnet.md) - to gain operational experience with the Sui software in a public setting
+* [Sui Devnet](../build/devnet.md) - to gain operational experience with the Sui software in a public setting

 ## Tutorial